-See Figure 34, The Serial Flash Discoverable Parameter (SFDP) standard provides a consistent method of describing the functional and feature capabilities of serial flash devices in a standard set of internal parameter tables.
+See Figure 57-Figure 58, The Serial Flash Discoverable Parameter (SFDP) standard provides a consistent method of describing the functional and feature capabilities of serial flash devices in a standard set of internal parameter tables.
 These parameter tables can be interrogated by host system software to enable adjustments needed to accommodate divergent features from multiple vendors.
 The concept is similar to the one found in the Introduction of JEDEC Standard, JESD68 on CFI.
 SFDP is a standard of JEDEC Standard No.216.

-The Read SFDP instruction is initiated by driving the /CS pin low and shifting the instruction code "5Ah" followed by a 24-bit address (A23-A0) into the SI pin.
+The Read SFDP instruction is initiated by driving the /CS pin low and shifting the instruction code "5Ah" followed by a 24-bit address (A23-A0) into the SI pin, regardless of the 3-byte or 4-byte Address Mode.
 Eight "dummy" clocks are also required in SPI mode.
+In QPI mode, the number of dummy clocks can be configured by the "Set Read Parameters (C0h)" instruction.

-Figure 34.
-Read Serial Flash Discoverable Parameter instruction Sequence Diagram
+Figure 58.
+Read Serial Flash Discoverable Parameter instruction Sequence Diagram (QPI Mode)